 Nocardia bacteria are found in soil around the world.
 You can get the disease by breathing in dust that has the bacteria.
 You can also get the disease if soil containing nocardia bacteria gets into an open wound.

-You are more likely to get this infection if you have chronic lung disease or a weakened immune system, which can occur with transplants, cancer, HIV/AIDs, and long-term use of steroids.
+You are more likely to get this infection if you have long-term (chronic) lung disease or a weakened immune system, which can occur with transplants, cancer, HIV/AIDS, and long-term use of steroids.